Terms and Conditions

 Billings Lawyers and support staff work as a team.
 Each file is supervised by one of our partners and will be monitored by that partner even if they are not the person actually doing your work.
 In this way we can provide expertise to your work in an efficient and timely manner.
 If you have a query relating to your file and the supervising partner is unavailable then you will have the benefit of another solicitor within the firm available to help you that is familiar with your file.
 There may also be a legal executive or other support staff assisting the solicitors with your file.
 You will always have someone at Billings who you can contact regarding your instructions.

 Our fee is calculated on the basis set out in the Rules of Conduct and Client Care of Lawyers.
+GST is added to our fee.
 The following factors and others are considered when fixing the fee:

 - The importance of the work to you and the results achieved;